Esper89/Subnautica-TerrainPatcher/README.md

 ### Terrain Extender

-Current versions of Terrain Patcher are **not compatible with Terrain Extender**.
-The features of Terrain Extender have been merged into Terrain Patcher as of v1.2.0, and you should **uninstall Terrain Extender** if you have it installed.
+Current versions of Terrain Patcher provide all the features that Terrain Extender provided and satisfy other mods' dependencies on Terrain Extender.
+Terrain Extender is deprecated and you should uninstall Terrain Extender if you have it installed.

 ## Library Usage